okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/nodejs/integrationsteps.md

 ### Step 1: Build a sign-in page on the client and authenticate user credentials

-Build a sign-in page that captures both the user’s name and password.
-An example is shown below:
+Build a sign-in page that captures both the user’s name and password, as shown in the following example:

 <div class="common-image-format">